 The Institute

-As a central research institution in the humanities and cultural studies, the Erich Auerbach Institute for Advanced Studies offers members of the Faculty of Arts and Humanities a place to develop innovative research concepts in collaboration with international researchers and to explore interdisciplinary intersections.
+As a central research institution, the Erich Auerbach Institute for Advanced Studies offers members of the Faculty of Arts and Humanities a place to develop innovative research concepts in collaboration with international researchers and to explore interdisciplinary intersections between social reality and the humanities and cultural studies.
 It functions as an incubator of ideas for the development of new research approaches in dealing with socially relevant topics, taking into account their historical dimension as well as the cultural diversity associated with them.

 Mission